Traditional Britain Conference London, October 21st 2017

 Reverend Dr Peter Mullen will address the conference on the subject of "Has The Church of England A Future?"
 He is a priest of the Church of England and former Rector of St Michael, Cornhill and St Sepulchre-without-Newgate in the City of London.
 He has written for many publications including the Wall Street Journal.

-Anne Marie Waters is the director of Sharia Watch UK and a candidate for the UKIP leadership.
-She will be a well-known face to many having made many media appearances as an outspoken critic of the creeping Islamification of Britain and the spread of Sharia law.
-A former Labour Party activist she has stood in both council and general elections for Labour and UKIP.
-No doubt Anne Marie will give us the lowdown on her campaign for UKIP leadership, whatever the outcome!
-Anne-Marie Waters' campaign website can be viewed here.
+Anne Marie Waters is the director of Sharia Watch UK was a candidate for the UKIP leadership, coming second.
+She will be a well-known face to many having made many media appearances as an outspoken critic of the creeping Islamification of Britain and the spread of Sharia Law.
+She has stood in both council and general elections for Labour and UKIP.
+No doubt Anne Marie will give us the lowdown on her campaign for the UKIP leadership, thoughts on the outcome and unpleasant comments from party seniors following this.
+Anne-Marie Waters' 'For Britain' website can be viewed here.

 Alexander Boot is a well-known conservative author who described himself as a "writer, critic and polemicist".
-He will address us on the subject of "The Corruption of Our Culture by Modernity".
+He will address us on the subject of "How modernity destroys our political culture".
 He spends his time between London and Burgundy, where he is writing his latest book.
 His thought provoking essays and links to purchase his longer written work can be found on his website.

 A leading continental Identitarian will speak to us as a representative of the growing European political grouping 'Generation Identity'.
 They will outline the growth of their movement, the ideals behind it and the difficulties intentionally placed in their way.
 For exactly this reason, we are - for now, at least, with our pretend 'Conservative' government - not disclosing the individual concerned.
 An outline of the roots and beliefs of the 'Identitarians' can be found here.